valeriaRaffuzzi/SCONE/docs/User Manual.rst

   energyThreshold where kT is target material temperature in [MeV]. [-]
 * massThreshold (*optional*, default = 1): mass threshold for explicit treatment of target nuclide movement.
 Target movement is sampled if target mass A < massThreshold.
 [Mn]
+* precursors (*optional*, default = 1): handle delayed neutrons in time-dependent calculations.
+NB! this currently requires precursors to be set in the timeDependentPhysicsPackage as well.

 Example: ::